mantidproject/mantid/docs/source/release/v4.0.0/muon.rst

 New
 ###
 - Elemental Analysis added to Muon Interfaces: Includes a selectable Periodic Table.
+There are two versions (Elemental Analysis and Elemental Analysis Old).
+The old interface is deprected and may not be included in future releases.
+The difference between the old and new versions of the interface is TODO.
-- New Frequency Domain Analysis GUI added, the original one is now marked as old.
-See the documentation here :ref:`Frequency Domain Analysis <Frequency_Domain_Analysis_2-ref>`
+- New Frequency Domain Analysis GUI added, the original one is now marked as old and is deprecated so may not be included in future releases.
+See the :ref:`documentation <Frequency_Domain_Analysis_2-ref>` for more details.

 Improvements
 ############
-- Elemental Analysis added to Muon Interfaces: Includes a selectable Periodic Table.
-There are two versions (Elemental Analysis and Elemental Analysis Old) and the difference is the plotting used.
 - TF Asymmetry mode now displays the chi squared value at the top of the browser.
 - ALC interface now sorts the data into ascending order.
 - Muon Analysis now includes number of event per frame and number of events per frame per detector in the run info box on the home tab.